 The 2023 - 2028 MS4 General Permit required Brightpoint to reduce 100.0% overall of the L2 Scoping Run POC reductions for existing sources as of June 30, 2009.
 The required load reductions for the Brightpoint's campuses for the 2023 - 2028 permit cycle were calculated using the calculation sheet in the 2023 - 2028 MS4 General Permit for determining POC reductions for the James River basin.
-The calculation sheet was modified with the corrected loading rates provided in DEQ's Guidance Memo No. 15-2005.
+The calculation sheet was modified with the corrected loading rates which are consistent DEQ Guidance Memo No. 15-2005 and Guidance Memo No. 20-2003.
 The required load reductions for Brightpoint are depicted in Table 11.